 We've covered the heatmap specifically above, but there's a lot more within Strava for you to get a grip of when it comes to privacy.

 By default, your profile is publicly available and Strava users can see you, your routes and your photos.
-You can see when you ran a route and how fast, as well as where you started - which will often be your home address.
+Users can see when you ran a route and how fast, as well as where you started - which will often be your home address.

 Let's drill down the settings and explain what they do and how to use them.
 The settings are available in the Strava app on your phone and on the website.